mja00/OBSSync/README.md

   automatically create individual recording files per moon.

 * **Recording ManualEventKey**: The key that when pressed will add a manually triggered event into the timestamp log.

+* **Recording AutoReplay**: When enabled, the mod will save replays of the game to the recording folder.

+* **Recording ReplayBufferDelay**: How long to wait after an event to save a replay.

 **NB:** When using the auto split feature there will be a short delay of about half a second between the end of one recording and the start of the next.
 The split occurs after pulling the ship's lever to descend onto a moon where I